This factsheet provides information about making a claim to receive Death (or Terminal Illness) benefits from the fund.

 Before any Death benefits are paid, we’ll look at any binding beneficiary nominations made by the member before they passed.
 If these nominations are valid (i.e. the beneficiaries were dependants of the late member at the date the member passed away), the nominated individuals will receive the benefit payments.

 If the binding nominations are invalid, we’ll look at any non-binding beneficiary nominations and determine how the late member’s super balance will be distributed to their dependants.
-In doing so, we’ll consider:
+In doing so, we’ll consider the late member’s dependants which include

 As Terminal Illness benefits are paid before the member’s passing, these benefits are paid to the terminally ill member.